The Finals: World Tour

-Ranked Tournament
+Ranked Cashout

-Ranked Tournament is a competitive mode following standard Cashout rules, except that players may not change their loadouts after death, and may only access their reserved items between rounds.
+Ranked Cashout is The Finals' competitive mode following standard Cashout rules, except that players can only modify their loadout from the reserve slots in between rounds.
+There is also a 15% total cash penalty for getting team wiped.
 As players participate in tournaments, they increase their ranking through various leagues, ranging from Bronze to Diamond.
-The five-hundred highest-ranked players at the end of the season are given a special "Ruby" rank.
+The five-hundred highest-ranked players at the end of the season are given a special Ruby rank, additionally, they are given a Ruby coin, which can be used to choose a ruby weapon skin for their desired weapon.
 Players earn or lose rank points depending on the combined skill of the enemy teams, the expected outcome of the match as a result, and the team's final placement when they are eliminated or win.
-Originally, The Finals featured both Ranked and Unranked Tournaments, but the Unranked variation was removed in Season 2.
-In Season 3, the Cashout ranked tournament was temporarily replaced with World Tour to allow the developers to experiment with balancing changes, before it would be reintroduced alongside World Tour in the next season.

 Quick Cash

-In this quick-play variation of the Cashout game mode, three teams of three compete against one another to earn money.
-The ultimate winner of the round is the first team to complete two cashouts (the cash goal is $20,000, and each cashout is worth $10,000).
-Kills, assists, and deaths do not count towards a team's score.
+In this quick-play variation of the Cashout game mode, three teams of three compete against one another to earn cash.
+The winner of the game is the first team to complete two cashouts.
+Eliminations, assists, and enemy team wipes do not count towards a team's cash score.

-Bank It (Removed Indefinitely)

-A second game mode, Bank It, focuses more on player vs. player combat and individual play.
-Scattered around the map are various caches filled with coins, which four teams of three compete to collect.
-Currency is held by players on their person but is dropped upon their death.
-Additionally, any time a player is eliminated, they drop additional currency even if they held none.
-This currency can be turned in at temporary deposits that appear on the map periodically, forcing teams to occasionally congregate in the same place to secure their earned money.
-The first team to bank $40,000 in currency wins.
+Point Break